 You will also need to calculate your business interruption loss.
 In order for your claim to be accepted, you will need to ensure that this calculation is correct and completely objective.

-An important note to remember when you are looking to measure your business interruption loss is that you aren’t necessarily calculating the revenue lost, but rather the revenue lost compared to what you would have been expected to gain during the allotted period.
+An important note to remember when you are looking to measure your business interruption loss is that you aren’t necessarily calculating the revenue lost, but rather the revenue lost compared to what you would have been expected to gain during the allotted period

 Things you need to consider when calculating your business interruption loss would be revenue and profits lost, as well as any business insurance losses accrued.
-If you are ever unsure about how to calculate a business interruption claim, it is a wise move to seek specialist assistance to ensure everything is done correctly.

-How to Make a Business Interruption Loss Calculation
+How to Calculate a Business Interruption Claim

 There are several key elements to making a business interruption loss calculation, including the time it took for your operations to return to normal, your expected revenue, and an estimate of your total lost revenue.
 Getting it right is vital to ensure you remain protected — no matter the circumstances.